-Certificates issued under this CPS may not be used for "traffic management" or "man-in-the-middle" purposes.
+Certificate issuance is prohibited unless the Domain Name Registrant has been approved or authorized a Certificate request.
+Certificates issued under this CPS may not be used to conduct surreptitious interception by third parties, such as "traffic management" or "man-in-the-middle .